 Simply ensuring key software is kept up to date, firewalls are correctly managed and resilient anti-virus protection is installed can go a long way to ensuring data safety.

 For larger businesses, however, managing and monitoring your network for potential threats and breaches can come with complex infrastructure, staff training and legal requirements, all of which can dramatically increase the required levels of security and IT investment.

 To keep their network and vital data secure, many businesses turn to suppliers that can deliver a complete managed security service.
 This relieves internal teams of the pressure to remain compliant and manage multiple levels of security infrastructure, all while juggling a shrinking budget.

 And once key internal resources are freed from managing and maintaining network security, it gives IT teams the opportunity to invest in activities that drive growth and improve efficiency for the business as a whole.

 The biggest challenge to data security often lies with the people accessing sensitive information on a daily basis.

 As technology like cloud communication for remote working has become more widely available, opportunities for attackers to use human error as a means to gain access to secure data have increased exponentially.

-Malicious attacks for the most part are only successful when an employee does something they shouldn’t have done – whether that’s operating on an unsecure network, disclosing a password, or clicking the wrong link in a suspicious email.
-It’s no surprise therefore that educating employees on the importance of cyber security has been identified as one of the best defences a business can utilize when it comes to tackling threats.
+Malicious attacks for the most part are only successful when an employee does something they shouldn’t have, whether that’s operating on an unsecure network, disclosing a password or clicking the wrong link in a suspicious email.
+Education is therefore essential.

 These figures are a clear indication of why a business’ approach to cyber security should be organisation-wide, prioritising education and best practice as much as an investment in the latest security infrastructure and software.